kadirahq/flow-router/README.md

 };
 ~~~

 All these global subscriptions run on every route.
-So, make special attention to names when registering subscriptions.
+So, pay special attention to names when registering subscriptions.

 After you've registered your subscriptions, you can reactively check for the status of those subscriptions like this: